cxrodgers/ArduFSM/MultiSens/README.md

 ###PROTOCOL DESCRIPTION:
-This protocol is used for delivering and measuring licks during simultaneous multi-sensory stimulus presentations.
+This protocol is used for presenting simultaneous multi-sensory stimuli.
 Arbitrary stimulus presentations can be paired with coterminous dispensation of a liquid reward (determined by the computer-side program), and licks during non-rewarded stimuli will result in a timeout error period.

 ###REQUIREMENTS: